Amani213/portfolio/README.md

 > *"I build things that work in the real world — not just the pilot."*

-Registered Mental Health Nurse (NMC: 01B1028E) | Topol Digital Fellow | Former CNIO, Dorset HealthCare
+Registered Mental Health Nurse (NMC: 01B1028E) | Topol Digital Fellow | Former CNIO

 ---